Loeng Nok Tha Airport: Modern day usage

 In 2014, the Civil Aviation opened the airfield to tourism, and planned the runway to be expanded at 3,000 metres for larger aircraft.

 In 2016, the Friends Flying Club & Training was based in the airfield, and held ultralight pilot license (UPL) courses and private pilot license (PPL) courses.
 Light aircraft such as the Cessna 172, Jabiru Aircraft, Sonex Aircraft Sonex, Quicksilver, Piper PA-44 Seminole and Piper PA-28 Cherokee Warrior III were used by the flying club.
 The flying club moved to Best Ocean Airpark, leaving the airfield fully disused.

-Aerial view shows farmers in Yasothon Province using the runway of Loeng Nok Tha Airport to dry their rice.

 In 2018, the Thai Cabinet approved plans to develop airports in the lower northeast region to improved social and economic development.
 One of these were Leong Nok Tha Airport, which was endorsed by the cabinet.

 Despite all development plans, no recent progress has been made.
 Currently, the former airfield is being used by local farmers to dry rice crop.
 Soldiers at the airport give the farmers permission, and reportedly 100 farmers show up each day and night to guard the rice crops.